Convoy (song)

 "Convoy" is a 1975 novelty song performed by C. W. McCall (a character co-created and voiced by Bill Fries, along with Chip Davis) that became a number-one song on both the country and pop charts in the US and is listed 98th among Rolling Stone magazine's 100 Greatest Country Songs of All Time.
 Written by McCall and Chip Davis, the song spent six weeks at number one on the country charts and one week at number one on the pop charts.
 The song went to number one in Canada as well, hitting the top of the RPM Top Singles Chart on January 24, 1976.
 "Convoy" also peaked at number two in the UK.
 The song capitalized on the fad for citizens band (CB) radio.
 The song was the inspiration for the 1978 Sam Peckinpah film Convoy, for which McCall rerecorded the song to fit the film's storyline.

-The song received newfound popularity with its use during the 2022 Freedom Convoy, to which Fries gave his approval shortly before he died.
+The song received newfound popularity with its use during the 2022 Freedom Convoy.
+In a call with WRIF's Drew & Mike Show shortly before he died, Fries expressed enthusiasm over the Freedom Convoy's use of his song "only because his biggest hit [was] getting a second life".

-Content
+Plot

 The song consists of three types of interspersed dialogue: a simulated CB conversation with CB slang, the narration of the story, and the chorus.
 It is about a fictional trucker rebellion that drives from the West Coast to the East Coast of the United States without stopping.
 What they are protesting (other than the 55 mph speed limit, then recently introduced in response to the 1973 oil crisis) is shown by lines such as "we tore up all of our swindle sheets" (CB slang for log sheets used to record driving hours; the term referred to the practice of falsifying entries to show that drivers were getting proper sleep when, in reality, the drivers were driving more than the prescribed number of hours before mandatory rest) and "left 'em sittin' on the scales" (CB slang for US Department of Transportation weigh stations on Interstates and highways to verify the weight of the truck and the drivers' hours of working through log books).
 The song also refers to toll roads: "We just ain't a-gonna pay no toll."

 The conversation is between "Rubber Duck", "Pig Pen", and "Sodbuster", primarily through Rubber Duck's side of the conversation.
 The narration and CB chatter are by McCall.